 My friend Samantha Lewis asks if she can have my brownie.
 I give it to her.
 I point at her and wink and say, in a really strange voice, “You can keep the napkin, babe.”
 Everybody explodes in peals of laughter.
 I show everyone at the fifth-grade lunch table my training bra.
-I call my dad a bastard because I saw it in a movie.
+I call my dad a bastard because I saw someone say it in a movie.
 I use the exact intonation the person in the movie did.
 During a fourth-grade unit on the Presidents, I march around the room yelling LBJ LBJ How many kids did you kill today.

 My best friend’s parents hate me.
 They see me picking my nose, sitting oddly, adjusting a front wedgie while sitting in their living room.
 They are constantly upbraiding me for violating rules I was never told about.
 It seems like something about me is inherently disgusting and freakish.
 I am not good at pretending to be any other way.
 The only solution is to withdraw into myself.

 I am put in Special Ed Gym.
 I practice catching a yardstick with my thumbs.
 Usually I can’t get it.
 The whole thing slips through my hands.
 I do wall push-ups.
 I cannot do a sit-up.
 I can’t jump.
 I struggle and struggle and no one can understand why it eludes me so much.
 I cry over it.
 In my regular gym class, I am talked to in a delicate, fake, pitying way.
 It makes me feel horrible.